-Section Maximum pages entific and/or technical quality, relevant to the topics seed by the call 20 pages for whole section, 1.1 Concept and objectives No specific limit 1.2 Contribution to the co-ordination of high quality research No specific limit 1.3 Quality and effectiveness of the co-ordination mechanisms, and associated work plan 1 page for section 1.3 (i) ("Overall strategy") 2 pages for each work package description in section 1.3 (d) 2.1 Management structure and procedures 5 pages 2.2 Individual participants 1 page per participant

-2.3 Consortium as a whole No specific limit

-2.4 Resources to be committed 2 pages

-3. Impact 10 pages for whole section

-4. Ethics Issues No limit
+Section Maximum pages 1: Sc ientific and/or technical quality, 20 pages for whole section, 1.1 Concept and objectives No specific limit 1.2 Progress beyond the state-of-the-art No specific limit 1.3 S/T methodology and associated work plan - 1 page for section 1.3 (i) ("Overall strategy") 2 pages for each work package description in section 1.3 (d)] 2.1 Management structure and procedures 5 pages 2.2 Individual participants 1 page per participant 2.3 Consortium as a whole - No specific limit 2.4 Resources to be committed - 2 pages 3.
+Impact 10 pages for whole section 4.
+Ethics Issues - No limit 5.
+Cc onsideration of gender aspects 1 page

-\ This limit does not include the Gantt chart under 1.3 ii), the tables 1.3a- e, and the Pert diagram under 1.3 iv).
+^{} This limit does not include the Gantt chart under 1.3 ii), the tables 1.3a- e, and the Pert diagram under 1.3 iv).